 Wow!
-I can’t believe it’s already November.
+I can’t believe it’s almost November.
 While the weather may be getting cooler, the opportunities to make big profits via Amazon FBA are getting hotter and hotter.
 You probably have noticed a slight increase in sales in October, and this month the numbers of sales will continue to rise.
 This is an exciting time.

 To help you make the most of every opportunity for the rest of Q4, I’ve put together a list of my best tips for FBA sourcing in November.
 While most resellers are focusing on toys, toys, and more toys, I want to help broaden your thinking on other ways to make this Q4 profitable.
 In fact, only one of the four tips below mentions toys .
 That’s because I think that toys is the most obvious thing people are sourcing, and I wanted to give you other ideas of profitable items to source that others might be ignoring.
 Yes, toys are awesome to sell during Q4, but if you only look at toys, you are leaving a lot of other money making opportunities on the table